-There once were thousands of bib records in the Alliance Network Zone (NZ) that contained two or more different OCLC numbers in separate 035$a ‘Other System Number’ subfields.
-These records caused problems when they needed to be overlaid (either by the automated daily load of OCLC updated bib records or a manual download using Connexion), or manually edited.
+Records in the Alliance Network Zone (NZ) that contain two or more different OCLC numbers in separate 035$a ‘Other System Number’ subfields cause problems when they need to be overlaid and with record management.

-In March 2016, we were able to implement merge and overlay rules that both allows retention of the vendor record numbers, while not retaining out-of-date OCLC 035 fields.
-Now import profiles (and the Connexion download configuration) that use these Alliance NZ merge rules no longer retain OCLC 035 fields from existing bib records when an overlay occurs or from incoming bib records when a merge occurs.
+In March 2016, the Alliance implemented merge and overlay rules that allow retention of the vendor record numbers, while not retaining out-of-date OCLC 035 fields.
+Now import profiles (and the Connexion download configuration) that use these Alliance NZ merge rules no longer retain OCLC 035 fields from existing (outdated) bib records when an overlay occurs or from incoming bib records when a merge occurs.

-What happens to all the NZ bib records that already contain multiple, different OCLC numbers?
+Are there NZ bib records that contain conflicting OCLC numbers?

 What happens to records in my IZ that contain multiple, different OCLC numbers?